(Updated March 2023)

 1. There Isn’t a Perfect Tailor in Hoi An

-Whilst some tailors in Hoi An are very good, few shops tick all the boxes (fabric quality, fabric choice (colors and prints), garments, customer service and pricing).
-Manage those expectations, let go of the small things, and just enjoy the process.
-You probably don’t regularly get bespoke suits and clothing tailored so have fun with it!
+Whilst some tailors in Hoi An are very good, few shops tick all the boxes.
+But!
+You probably don’t regularly get tailored clothes made so have fun with it!

 2. Beware of Salespeople in Search of Higher Commission

-Material choice is one of the main reasons for a tailoring catastrophe, so, do your research beforehand, physically see and feel the quality of materials that are available and ask the tailor’s advice before you choose.
+Material choice is one of the main reasons for a tailoring catastrophe.
+Do your research online and ask your tailor’s advice before you choose.
 This applies to buttons, liners, leather options, and any other items.

-5. Don’t Assume Your Vietnamese Sales Assistant Understands
+4. Don’t Assume Your Vietnamese Sales Assistant Understands You

 Think Chinese whispers.
 You are communicating a message to a Vietnamese sales assistant who then communicates that message to a tailor.
 Think how awry Chinese whispers becomes when passing on a simple message – in the same language.
 Throw in language translation and you get the idea how confused your instructions might become.

-Tourists are often time-poor so make it very clear to them if you’re on a strict timeline.
-The mid-range and Cloth Market stalls will get you in and out faster.
+Tailoring in Hoi An can be done in just a few hours so make it very clear to them if you’re on a strict timeline.
+The mid-range and Cloth Shop stalls offer a more express tailoring service.

 Depending on the salesperson, you may be able to proceed without a deposit but often a deposit is required.